murphygroup/cellorganizer-documentation_old/source/chapters/docker-cellorganizer.rst

 Whom is this tutorial for?
 *************************
-This tutorial was written for people who do not have and do not intend to obtain MATLAB, but still want access to CellOrganizer's various capabilities.
-We expect that the typical user will have had experience with fluorescence microscopy, and perhaps some knowledge of either generative models, cell modeling, or the original MATLAB distribution of CellOrganizer.
+This tutorial was written for people who do not have and/or do not intend to obtain MATLAB, but still want access to CellOrganizer's various capabilities.
+It is expected that the typical user will have had experience with fluorescence microscopy, and perhaps some knowledge of either generative models, cell modeling, or the original MATLAB distribution of CellOrganizer.

 Disclaimer
 **********